soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 3

 In the controllers directory create a new file called 'Map.js' with the following code.
+This file contains code that controls the map functionality.
+This uses some of the FeedHenry APIs such as 'fh.data' for loading stored map points from local storage.

 	app.controllers.map = new Ext.Controller({